HoustonRuby/rails_girls/02_lets_get_building/01_change_the_front_page.md

 ![](../images/terminal_controller.png)

-This means that Rails made some files for us!
+This means that Rails made some files for us.
 Let's have a look in Sublime Text.
 If we open `app/controllers/home_controller.rb`, we should see:

 ![](../images/home_controller.png)